 It's especially detrimental if the employee is qualified and the company has invested significant time and resources in training them.
 Is it wise to throw away that investment simply due to a personality conflict with a manager?
 This type of termination doesn't occur in isolation, and other employees are likely to notice, leading to lower engagement, morale, teamwork, and productivity.

 From a personnel perspective, quiet termination doesn’t happen in a vacuum, and other employees are sure to notice, then wonder if they’re going to be next.
 That negative impact on productivity always comes at a cost in terms of lower employee engagement, morale, teamwork, and productivity.
 It can also embolden whistleblowers to speak out against your company.

 Let’s also talk about the damaging impact on your company’s reputation.
 If your managers have a reputation for being jerks, Glassdoor and other job sites will make darn sure the word gets around.

-In some cases, quiet termination not only leads to losing a good employee, but it can also lead to ongoing legal issues, especially if the manager’s behavior rises to the level of a “constructive discharge.”
+In some cases, quiet termination not only leads to losing a good employee, but can also lead to ongoing legal issues, especially if the manager’s behavior rises to the level of a “constructive discharge.”